gholler-sopra/hydrator-plugins/core-plugins/docs/Projection-transform.md

 }
 ```

-For example, if the transform receives this input record:
+For example, if the transform receives the following input record:

 | field name | type                | value                |
 | ---------- | ------------------- | -------------------- |